 If there is any doubt, a Swiss FIVA ID card must be provided to prove originality and year of construction.
 A FIVA ID card is valid for 10 years and costs CHF 270 for a motor vehicle, CHF 70 for a motorcycle and CHF 70 for trailers.

 Collector cars that are less than 30 years old are classified as modern classics.
 The age limit is generally rather vague.
-In actual fact, a car that is only 15 years old can already be regarded as a modern classic if, for example, it is a special and sought-after model or perhaps only a few were produced.
+A classic car is a car that is typically 20 years or older.

 Unlike historic vehicles, the registration rules for modern classics are the same as for modern everyday cars.